Alfresco/alfresco-ng2-components/docs/document-list.component.md

 ### Card view

-If you want enable the card view mode you need to set to true the input parameter [cardview] :
+If you want to enable the card view mode you need to set to 'gallery' the display input parameter [cardview] :

 ```html
 <adf-document-list